tbis-inc/TBIS/_pages/terms.md

 3. carrying out checks to verify your identity which may include sharing your data with third parties.

-6.4 The Company may make such information available to any member of the Group, those who provide products or services, including services used to verify identity, to any member of the Group, including the Company, such as advisers, regulatory authorities, potential purchasers of the Company, and as may be required by law.
+<strong>6.4</strong> The Company may make such information available to any member of the Group, those who provide products or services, including services used to verify identity, to any member of the Group, including the Company, such as advisers, regulatory authorities, potential purchasers of the Company, and as may be required by law.

-6.5 You consent to the transfer of such information to any member of the Group and business contacts outside the European Economic Area in order to further their business interests even where the country or territory in question does not maintain adequate data protection standards.
+<strong>6.5</strong> You consent to the transfer of such information to any member of the Group and business contacts outside the European Economic Area in order to further their business interests even where the country or territory in question does not maintain adequate data protection standards.

-6.6 Your personal data shall be processed in accordance with the Agreement and our Privacy Policy.
+<strong>6.6</strong> Your personal data shall be processed in accordance with the Agreement and our Privacy Policy.

-6.5 This Agreement shall be terminated in the event that we become aware that Your Wallet or your identity information discloses any risks of crime, fraud, money laundering or other significant risk factors or that there have been any misrepresentations made.
+<strong>6.5</strong> This Agreement shall be terminated in the event that we become aware that Your Wallet or your identity information discloses any risks of crime, fraud, money laundering or other significant risk factors or that there have been any misrepresentations made.
 Where permitted by applicable law your Contributions shall be returned and NO Tokens shall be issued to you.

-&nbsp;

 PROJECT MANAGEMENT

-6.6 It remains at our sole discretion to decide how to allocate the Contributions received in order to develop and execute the Network.
+<strong>6.6</strong> It remains at our sole discretion to decide how to allocate the Contributions received in order to develop and execute the Network.
 The White Paper specifies at a high level how the Contributions are intended to be used but the exact allocation of Contributions shall be at the discretion of the Token Issuing Entity.
 In addition, the Token Issuing Entity is permitted to take such measures as it deems prudent to manage any Cryptocurrency price fluctuation and network risks including the conversion of ETH received into fiat or other cryptocurrencies or placing some of the ETH received with a third party to manage those assets on our behalf pending realization of the value for Network development purposes.

-6.7 You acknowledge, understand and accept that:
+<strong>6.7</strong> You acknowledge, understand and accept that:

 1. you have no influence on the governance and decisions of the Network or the Token Issuing Entity;